-Fair ' Value
+Fair Value

-Valuation Inputs De cember 31, 2022 December 31, 2021
+Valuation Inputs Dec December 31, 2021

-Level 1 \$ \$
+Level 1 \$ \$ -

-Level 2
+Level 2 - -

 Level 3 368,817 357,429

 Total \$ 368,817 \$ 357,429

 Note 5.
 Related Party Transactions

 Investment Advisory Agreement: The Company has entered into an Investment Advisory Agreement with the Investment Advisor.
 On June 9, 2022, the Board approved the renewal of the Investment Advisory Agreement for the period beginning June 20, 2022 through June 20, 2023.
 Pursuant to the Investment Advisory Agreement and subject to the overall supervision of the Board, the Investment Advisor provides investment advisory services to the Company.
 For providing these services, the Investment Advisor receives a fee, consisting of two components - a base management fee and an incentive fee.